Ueleni Fono

 Ueleni Fono (born May 6, 1982) is a Tongan rugby player who plays as an openside flanker and as an eighthman for French club Blagnac SCR.
-He played for Stade Aurillacois Cantal Auvergne from 2006-2008.
+He played for Stade Aurillacois Cantal Auvergne from 2006 to 2008.

 In July 2013 he moved to Biarritz.
 In February 2016 he suffered a hamstring injury, forcing him to miss several games.

 In October 2016 he announced that he was ending his professional career with Biarritz and was instead joining Blagnac SCR.